Basic built-in functions

 ParseFile

 Get a list of values from the attached text file.
-You can use it together with IN and file attachment using URL (instructions on how to attach files in the web interface and in the client).
+You can use it in combination with IN and attaching the file via URL (instructions on how to attach files in the web interface and in the client).

 Signature